havah-project/smart-contract-examples/testinteg/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/foundation.icon/javaee-integration-test/badge.svg)](https://search.maven.org/search?q=g:foundation.icon%20a:javaee-integration-test)

-# An Integration Testing Framework for Java SCORE
+# An Integration Testing Framework for Java Smart Contract

-This subproject contains a Java library that can be used to perform the integration testing on your Java SCORE implementation.
+This subproject contains a Java library that can be used to perform the integration testing on your Java Smart Contract implementation.
-It assumes there is a running ICON network (either local or remote) that can be connected for the testing, and provides some utility classes and methods to interact with the ICON network using [ICON SDK for Java](https://github.com/icon-project/icon-sdk-java).
+It assumes there is a running HAVAH network (either local or remote) that can be connected for the testing, and provides some utility classes and methods to interact with the HAVAH network using [ICON SDK for Java](https://github.com/icon-project/icon-sdk-java).

 ## Usage